Ilorin Kwara State, Nigeria Travel Guide

 Heavy rainfall may disrupt travel, high humidity.

-Ilorin experiences Harmattan wind during the dry season (December-February).
+Ilorin experiences Harmattan wind in the dry period (December-February).
 This wind may significantly lower visibility due to dust, and while days are hot, night-time temperatures may fall, making a Light jacket a good idea.

 Very hot weather is possible in March and April, especially before the full rainy season.
 Stay hydrated at this time of year.